orion-research/coach/INSTALLATION.md

 In the file, enter the following text, and then save the file (ctrl-X):

 	LoadModule wsgi_module /usr/lib/apache2/modules/mod_wsgi-py34.cpython-34m.so

+The exact content of the above line depends on the Python version you are using.
+The above is for 3.4, and for 3.5 it should read:

+	LoadModule wsgi_module /usr/lib/apache2/modules/mod_wsgi-py35.cpython-35m-x86_64-linux-gnu.so

 Also edit the following file: